ionesculiviucristian/kubuntu-setup/README.md

 - [net-tools](https://github.com/ecki/net-tools): Linux base networking tools
 - [nvm](https://github.com/nvm-sh/nvm): Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 - [pipx](https://github.com/pypa/pipx): Install and Run Python Applications in Isolated Environments
+- [Postman](https://www.postman.com/): Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster
 - [tree](https://oldmanprogrammer.net/source.php?dir=projects/tree): This is a handy little utility to display a tree view of directories with added color support
 - [virtualbox](https://www.virtualbox.org/): VirtualBox is a powerful x86 and AMD64/Intel64 virtualization product for enterprise as well as home use
 - [Visual Studio Code](https://code.visualstudio.com/): Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications